Careers, employability and progression

 Your time at sixth form college is a vital stepping stone to securing a place at university, a higher level apprenticeship or embarking on a career.

-Our highly experienced careers team offers impartial advice to support students with their Our highly experienced careers team provides a progressive programme of tutor sessions, events and individual guidance to support students with their individual plans.
+Our highly experienced careers team provides a progressive programme of tutor sessions, events and individual guidance to support students with their individual plans.
 The programme helps them explore opportunities, focus on decision-making and make competitive applications to university and higher-level apprenticeships.
 They are able to book one-to-one careers appointments or attend a drop-in at any point during their time at college.
 The team also organises events throughout the year including a Higher Education Fair, Futures Fair, mock interviews, specialist “Careers in..” days, and a range of other events when we welcome local and national employers, alumni and university admissions tutors to Barton Peveril.
 Parents, guardians and students are kept informed by half-termly Careers Bulletins and talks from the careers team.

 The majority of our students choose to go to university, and the tutor programme incorporates regular sessions on everything from making choices to filling in UCAS applications.
 Regular personal statement clinics and one-to-one support are on offer throughout the college year.
 Our aim is to make students ambitious with their choices but also to feel that they are going to the right place for them.

 The Aspire Programme is a timetabled programme of weekly activities aimed at providing students with the higher order thinking skills they will need to make successful applications to top universities.
 Students are able to attend talks by university lecturers, industry professionals, medics and opinion-formers, as well as joining in debates, committees, trips and workshops.
 We also run a specialist mentoring scheme for students aiming at Oxbridge and medical, veterinary or dentistry schools.